kylekrieg/Node-Red-Contesting-Dashboard/INSTALL.md

 ## Pi SQLITE Configuration

-This flow require sqlite3 to be installed on your system.
+This flow requires sqlite3 to be installed on your system.
 At a terminal command prompt issue the command.
 This will load sqlite3 on your Pi.

 ```
 sudo apt-get install sqlite3